mimium-org/mimium-web/content/en/docs/Developers Guide/setup-development-environments.en.md

 ## Configure CMake Kit

-When you open workspace with the Cmake Tools installed, you will be asked which CMake kit you want to use (only at the first time).
+When you open the workspace with the Cmake Tools installed, you will be asked which CMake kit you want to use (only at the first time).

 If you are on macOS, choose `/usr/bin/clang`.
 Otherwise, choose an appropriate compiler you installsed, for example, `/usr/local/bin/g++` on Linux, and `/mingw64/bin/g++` on MSYS2.